-Dr Salvatore Giuffé has been a full-time academic at the Department of Oriental Studies since 2015.
-His background is both in modern Western and East Asian languages and philology.
+Dr Salvatore Giuffré has been a full-time academic at the Department of Oriental Studies since 2015.
+His background is both in modern Western and East Asian languages and philology (Chinese and Japanese).
 His lecturing portfolio at UM mainly includes courses on Chinese language, literature and history.

 He was awarded a PhD in East Asian Studies by the University Jean Moulin - Lyon III, France, in 2018.
-His areas of interest and research include literary comparative studies, Romantic literature, transtextuality and transculturalism primarily between German and modern Chinese philology (Republican Era) as well as modern Japanese literature (Meiji, Taishō and Early Shōwa periods).
+His areas of interest and research include literary comparative studies, transtextuality and transculturalism primarily between German and modern Chinese philology (Republican Era) as well as modern Japanese literature (Meiji, Taishō and Early Shōwa periods).

 Giuffré currently also lectures on Chinese history and culture at the Centre for Traditional Chinese Medicine (TCM) and has also been involved into various projects pertaining to the teaching and learning of Chinese (Mandarin) as a foreign language in Malta.